theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 ---

 What: [Code BEAM V official website](https://codesync.global/conferences/code-beam-v/)

 When: 2020/05/28 - 2020/05/29

 Where: On the interwebz

 Schedule: [code-beam-v#schedule](https://codesync.global/conferences/code-beam-v/#schedule)

 # Notes

+## Opening Keynote - The Future of Programming

 **WIP**